libexpat/libexpat/expat/win32/README.txt

 * Cygwin:
   This follows the Unix build procedures.

-* MS Visual Studio 2013 and 2015:
+* MS Visual Studio 2013, 2015 and 2017:
   A solution file for Visual Studio 2013 is provided: expat.sln.
   The associated project files (*.vcxproj) reside in the appropriate project directories.
-This solution file can be opened in VS 2015 and should be upgraded automatically if VS 2013 is not also installed.
+This solution file can be opened in VS 2015 or VS 2017 and should be upgraded automatically if VS 2013 is not also installed.
   Note: Tests have their own solution files.